U.S. Department of State Seal

 If you decide to travel to Cyprus:

-UN Buffer Zone: Since 1974, the southern part of Cyprus has been under the control of the government of the Republic of Cyprus.
+Since 1974, the southern part of Cyprus has been under the control of the internationally recognized Government of the Republic of Cyprus.
 The northern part of Cyprus, administered by Turkish Cypriots, proclaimed itself the “Turkish Republic of Northern Cyprus” (“TRNC”) in 1983.
-The United States does not recognize the “TRNC,” nor does any country other than Turkey.
-A buffer zone patrolled by the UN Peacekeeping Force in Cyprus, separates the two sides.
+The United States does not recognize the “TRNC,” nor does any country other than Türkiye.
+A buffer zone, patrolled by the UN Peacekeeping Force in Cyprus, separates the two sides.
 For U.S. citizen travelers:

-• Enter and exit the Republic of Cyprus ONLY at Larnaca and Paphos airports and at the seaports of Limassol, Larnaca, and Paphos.
-The Republic of Cyprus does not consider entry at Ercan Airport in the north to be a “legal” entrance into Cyprus.
+• Enter and exit the island of Cyprus ONLY at Larnaca and Paphos airports or at the seaports of Limassol, Larnaca, and Paphos.
+The Republic of Cyprus does not consider entry via Ercan Airport or by a seaport in the north to be a legal entrance or departure to Cyprus.
+U.S. citizens who depart the island from Ercan could have difficulty returning to the Republic of Cyprus in the future.

-• You cannot receive a residency permit from the Republic of Cyprus to reside in the area north of the UN buffer zone.
+• You cannot receive a residency permit from the Republic of Cyprus to reside in the area administered by Turkish Cypriots.

 ...
 [READ MORE]